 In Dr. Paul Grossfeld’s laboratory, scientists use genetically engineered mouse models to study the mechanisms of how loss of ETS-1 causes congenital heart defects.
 Specifically, his lab has recently found that conditional deletion of ETS-1 in the neural crest causes ventricular septal defects, the most common congenital heart defect in Jacobsen syndrome, through a cell autonomous mechanism.
-His lab has now accumulated evidence for a single genetic modifier locus in a mouse that can prevent the development of congenital heart defects in the absence of ETS-1.
-Through his collaboration with Dr. Marianne Bronner and Dr. Shuyi Nie, he has developed an animal model for hypoplastic left heart syndrome.
-Preliminary studies have identified a putative signaling pathway that is affected by the loss of ETS-1 and that the HLHS phenotype can be rescued by grafting normal progenitor heart cells early in heart development.
+In collaboration with Dr. Alexey Terskikh, they have been able to generate neural crest cells from patients with mutations in the ETS-1 gene and congenital heart defects.
+Interestingly, they have found that patients with ETS-1 mutations and congenital heart defects have impaired neural crest cell migration, paralleling their observations in ETS-1 knockout mice.

 Dr. Grossfeld has also extended his studies to understanding the genetic basis of intellectual disability and behavioral problems.
 This research has led to the identification of several disease-causing genes, which have now provided the basis for gene-based therapeutic clinical trials.
-Dr. Grossfeld also serves as the cardiology consultant for U.S. volleyball.
+Dr. Grossfeld also serves as the cardiology consultant for U.S.A.
+Volleyball.
 This involves the development of a comprehensive screening program for the athletes and has led to the recent identification of a previously undiagnosed team member with Marfan syndrome and a life-threatening aortopathy.

 Check out Dr. Grossfeld’s research webpage by clicking the link below: